cscutcher/twisted_event_dispatcher/README.md

 At the moment it;
 * Allow different callables to be triggered depending on more than just eventType string.
+  Events can be labelled by one (or more) of a statically defined set of keywords; and handlers having a specification of which matching keywords can trigger them.
   So for example say we have an event that fires when a new users been added we could have callbacks that would fire on every new user, or just when users of certain roles fire.
 * Allow more than just three phases.